 Accidental Slips and Falls

 One of the most common workplace injuries results from accidental falls or feet slips on the floor.
 In general, the culprits can be water spills, wet floors, uneven floor surface or excessive clutter.
-Similarly, slips and falls can happen in the outdoor areas surrounding the workplace because of rain or snow.
+Similarly, slips and falls can happen in the outdoor areas surrounding the workplace because of rain.

 The simplest way to avoid these workplace accidents is to ensure that wet floors and spills get cleaned promptly.
 Similarly, other hazard-prevention steps include decluttering of the office walkways to prevent obstruction to the passage, keeping electronic chords arranged and changing rugs or carpet when torn.